upa/af-graft/docker/README.md

 This document describes how to use AF_GRAFT with docker as is with minimum effort.

 First, prepare a docker image that is capable of AF_GRAFT.
+There are two ways to do it.
-1. docker pull upaa/graft-demo
+- docker pull upaa/graft-demo
-2. cd af-graft/docker/demo && ./build-image.sh [container name] after make
+- cd af-graft/docker/demo && ./build-image.sh [container name] after make

 Both images are identical.